securityfirst/tent-content/contents_en/operations/sexual-assault/beginner/prepare.md

 ## Create a policy

-Guidelines for responding to sexual assault and harassment must be clear, documented and readily available.
+Guidelines for responding to sexual violence must be clear, documented and readily available.

 ### Harassment